openactive/stripe-extension/header.md

 }
 ```

-Note as above, in order to conform to the Open Booking API, a Booking System must respond to standard Open Booking API requests (that do not include this additional namespace in the `"@context"`) as per the Open Booking API specification.
+Note as above, in order to conform to the Open Booking API, a Booking System MUST respond to standard Open Booking API requests (that do not include this additional namespace in the `"@context"`) as per the Open Booking API specification.

 ## Requests and responses

-### C2 request

-The Broker uses a `"stripe:PaymentIntent"` to indicate an intention to use Stripe for integrated payments, as it would with Payment reconciliation detail validation.
-The Broker must specify the web page or app on which Stripe will be used.
-This allows the booking system to authorise and track the usage of Stripe, which will aid PCI-DSS compliance.
+The Booking System MUST process requests as defined in this extension, only if `stripe:paymentPageUrl` is present inside a `stripe:PaymentIntent` within the `payment` property of a **C2**, **B**, or **P** call:

 ```json
 "payment": {